-If you’ve graduated high school, but are not pursuing a college degree, you can still enjoy campus life, develop lasting friendships and work towards an independent future through the Kinney Center’s Adult Day Program.
+If you’ve graduated high school, but are not pursuing a college degree, you can still enjoy campus life, develop lasting friendships and work towards an independent future through the Kinney Center’s Adult Day Services.

 Build Skills for Success